BradleyGilden/alx-backend-user-data/0x03-user_authentication_service/README.md

   In this task, you will implement the end-point to register a user.
 Define a users function that implements the POST /users route.

   Import the Auth object and instantiate it at the root of the module as such:

+  ### Step 3

+  In this task, you will implement a login function to respond to the POST /sessions route.

+  The request is expected to contain form data with "email" and a "password" fields.

+  If the login information is incorrect, use flask.abort to respond with a 401 HTTP status.

+  Otherwise, create a new session for the user, store it the session ID as a cookie with key "session_id" on the response and return a JSON payload of the form

 * []() -
 * []() -